QGrain/academic-kickstart/content/home/experience.md

   date_start = "2019-08-03"
   date_end = "2019-09-24"
   description = """
-  Inverse problem in structures is to **rebuild** the physical situation of a damaged structure throught the collected data, which covers the techniques of Finite Element Analysis and Deep Learning.
+  Inverse problem in structures is to **rebuild** the physical situation of a **damaged structure** throught the collected data.
+This Smart City project covers the techniques of Finite Element Analysis and Deep Learning and is supervised by [Prof. Shaofan Li](https://ce.berkeley.edu/people/faculty/li).
 In the summer research, we take cantilever as a research target.

   My responsibilities include: